-Target incubation temperatures for Chinook salmon are daily maximums of less than 55°F (13°C) (EPA 2003).
+Target incubation temperatures for Chinook salmon are daily maximums of less than 58°F (14°C).
 Water released from Friant Dam should be less than 58°F (14°C) throughout the spawning period as long as the cold water pool in Millerton Lake is not exhausted.
-The HEC 5Q water temperature model developed for the Restoration Area (Deas and Smith 2008) suggests that implementing the Restoration Flow Schedule could result in maximum temperatures of the Friant release flows of under 62°F (16.7°C) in October or November (Figure 4-1).
+The HEC 5Q water temperature model developed for the Restoration Area (Smith and Deas, unpublished results) suggests that implementing the Restoration Hydrographs could result in maximum temperatures of the Friant release flows of 62°F (16.7°C) in October or November (Figure 4-1).
 Using hydrologic and climatic conditions from 1980 to 2005, the temperature of the release flows would exceed 60°F during 20 years of the 26-year period (Figure 4-1).
-It is possible that these temperatures could result in Chinook salmon egg mortality rates of about 50 percent.
+It is possible that these temperatures could result in Chinook salmon egg mortality rates of about 50 percent (Section 3.1.3).